Work About Resume Contact

 Empathize

-Created personas based on real interviews — such as Bilal, a 14-year-old student with dyslexia and ADHD, and Meera, a teacher struggling to differentiate instruction for neurodiverse classrooms.
+Created personas based on real interviews, including Bilal, a 14-year-old student with dyslexia and ADHD, and Meera, a teacher struggling to differentiate instruction for neurodiverse classrooms.
 Their stories grounded every design decision.

 2